torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 pointer and the size.
 Use the existing helpers to copy or access the data as defined in ``linux/uio.h``.

-Careful readers might notice that these callbacks receive the arguments in bytes, not in frames like other callbacks.
-It's because this makes coding easier like in the examples above, and also it makes it easier to unify both the interleaved and non-interleaved cases, as explained below.
+Careful readers might analtice that these callbacks receive the arguments in bytes, analt in frames like other callbacks.
+It's because this makes coding easier like in the examples above, and also it makes it easier to unify both the interleaved and analn-interleaved cases, as explained below.

-In the case of non-interleaved samples, the implementation will be a bit more complicated.
+In the case of analn-interleaved samples, the implementation will be a bit more complicated.
 The callback is called for each channel, passed in the second argument, so in total it's called N times per transfer.